 \end{theorem}

-The penalty method ensures that our algorithm only outputs feasible solutions, but the framework only provides a speedup over unconstrained bruteforce search.
-Hence, the generalized short-path algorithm is significantly more effective.
+The penalty method ensures that our algorithm only outputs feasible solutions, but the framework only provides a speedup over unconstrained brute-force search.
+Hence, the generalized short path algorithm is significantly more effective.